Smartmelon/BandSpace/pages/en/mapping-instruction.md

 ### Basic operations
 **Cursor Interval**: The cursor interval determines the number of segments evenly divided between the beats.
 If this value is **1/1**, there is only one segment between beats, and the note placed with the mouse will only adhere to the primary and secondary guide lines between two beats.
 If this value is **1/4**, each beat will be divided into four segments, placed notes will be attracted to nearest dividing auxiliary line.

-**Place Notes**: According to cursor interval, place specified note type on nearest track and guide line by clicking **Left Mouse Button**.
+**Place Notes**: According to cursor interval, place specified note type on nearest track and guide line by clicking Left Mouse Button.

 **Move Notess**: Hover the mouse over an existing single note, use **Alt+Left Mouse Button** to grab and move the note, then release **Left Mouse Button** to place it in a new position.

 **Select notes**: Use **Shift+Left Mouse Button** to select a note; when notes are selected, use **Ctrl+A** to deselect all notes.

 **Link Long Notes**: While multiple notes are selected, you can use the shortcut key **L** to create long notes with these selected notes as nodes.
 Be aware of the different rules for long notes for different instruments; if these rules are not met, it may fail to generate.

 **Deletion**:
 Method 1.
 Use the Delete tool in the left toolbar to enter Delete mode.
 In this mode, click **Left Mouse Button** on a note to delete it.
 Method 2.
 When notes are selected, you can use the **Del** key to quickly remove all selected notes.

 **Save**: Closing the editor will lose unsaved data, so remember to save your work before closing.
 Use **Ctrl+S** to save the current beatmap data.
 You can also enable auto-save in the options, after which the editor will automate a save every five minutes.

 ### Instrument Differences